Code-Institute-Submissions/lubaninondo-project1000/README.md

 ### To deploy:

-project was repository was created
+project was repository was created in Github

+Go to the directory and do the following commands:

+git init

-Go to the directory and do the following commands: git init git add . git commit -m 'name of your what you are commiting' git push origin master
+git add .

+git commit -m 'name of your what you are commiting'

+git push origin master

 ### To create a website: